SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 ln -s $OUTPUT/output/*/4_samToolsSort/*SAMTOOLSSORT.bam .
 {% endhighlight %}

-- Remember good pratices to work at IRD Cluster.
-You have to copy data into a path /scratch in a node.
+- Remember good pratices to work at IRD Cluster. *You have to copy data into a path /scratch in a node*.
+What is your node number?

 {% highlight bash %}
 qrsh -q formation.q